RascalSoftware/RAT-Docs/source/advanced/customLanguages.rst

 Custom Models in Python or C++
 ==============================

-Custom models are usually written in Matlab, but RAT allows alternative languages to be used.
+Custom models are usually written in MATLAB, but RAT allows alternative languages to be used.
 You can write your custom models either in Python or C++.
-The reason for the Python functionality is mainly since this is the more natural choice when using RAT from Python with pythonRAT, but also because the user might choose to incorporate Python libraries into the custom models that are not available in Matlab.
+The reason for the Python functionality is mainly since this is the more natural choice when using RAT from Python with pythonRAT, but also because the user might choose to incorporate Python libraries into the custom models that are not available in MATLAB.
 The reason for C++ if for pure speed, where very computationally demanding custom models calculations are required.
 Both options are easy to use in RAT.

 .. note::